The Best Cheap Kids Bikes

 About Guardian Bikes

-Lightweight and the best quality of any bike on this list, Guardian bikes come with a proprietary braking system called SureStop that prevents unsafe braking.
-When braking with just the front hand brake while at high speeds, bikes can tilt forward and buck a child off the bike and over the handlebars.
+Guardian bikes come with a proprietary braking system called SureStop, which prevents riders from braking solely with the front brake.
+When braking with just the front hand brake while at high speeds, bikes can tilt forward and buck a child off the bike and over the handlebars, it is rare, especially with young kids, but possible.

 SureStop brakes on Guardian bikes prevent this by having only one brake lever engage the front and rear brakes sequentially.
 It’s the power of dual hand brakes with just one brake lever!